JVGC/Players-Segmentation-in-Soccer-Game-Images/README.md

 Paulo André de Oliveira Carneiro - 10295304

 # **Abstract**
-This project aims to develop and algorithm to separate players from the background and the crowd.
+This project aims to develop and algorithm to separate players from the background and the crowd and subsequently draw the offside line.
 We'll use Image Segmentation Methods for this.
 # **Goal**

-Write the Goal Here
+Our main goal with this work is to be able to draw the offside lines.
+To achieve this goal, we opted to work on screenshoots of FIFA game matches, due to the ease of acquiring these images and the image quality itself.
+To achieve this goal we will use several image processing techniques, such as edge detecting approach along with a hought transformation to separate the field from other elements such as the crowd.

+## **Inputs**:

+As mentioned above, as input our algorithm expect screenshoots from FIFA game matches.
+The screenshoot must have the perspective from above.

 ## **Steps**: